 Line 24.03 – Funds Held Under Reinsurance Treaties with Unauthorized and Certified Reinsurers

-Total amount from Schedule S, Part 4 (Columns 12 and 13) plus Schedule S, Part 5 [(Columns 20 and 21) x 1000), (other than amounts of letters of credit or trust agreements included therein)] to the extent that such funds were included as a part of the total assets on Page 2 of the statement and were not offset by a directly related credit offset on Page 2.
+Report the total book/adjusted carrying value of the funds withheld assets for unauthorized and certified reinsurers.
+This should match Schedule S, Part 4 (Columns 12 and 13) plus Schedule S, Part 5 [(Columns 20 and 21) x 1000), (other than amounts of letters of credit or trust agreements included therein)] to the extent that such funds were included as a part of the total assets on Page 2 of the statement and were not offset by a directly related credit offset on Page 2.